top of page

 Dune Fields of the Upper Columbia River Region, WA

-Palouse windstorms thicken Okanogan soils.
+Palouse dust storms thicken Okanogan soils.

 - Silviculture/Soils Consultant I once knew

-In the Okanogan Highlands of northeastern Washington, forest soils are very thick on north and east facing slopes.
+In the Okanogan Highlands of northeastern Washington, forest soils are very thick on north- and east-facing slopes.
 Dust (windblown silt) delivered from the south is trapped by thicker vegetation on those relatively wetter, colder aspects.
 The result is grass-tree mosaic (i.e., Sanpoil Valley).
 Lower down, atop the broad, sagebrush-covered glacial terraces that line the Columbia River, dunefields have grown large in the past several thousand years.
 In contrast to silt particles that are easily swept up by strong winds, carried high and far, sand-sized particles are locally-sourced, hug the ground, and steadily march downwind.
 Dune migration direction is a product of sediment source, prevailing flow, and influence by the local topography.

 Intersection of Hwy 25 N and Miles-Creston Rd just east of the Spokane River mouth (above Fort Spokane).